How Can I Compare Prices of Different Medicare Plans?

 You can get a stand-alone Medicare Part D Prescription Drug plan to go alongside Original Medicare.
 The private insurance companies that offer these plans have flexibility in how they price their plans.

 - Coinsurance or copayment: this is the amount you pay when you fill a prescription.
-A coinsurance is a percentage, for example 20% and a copayment is a dollar amount, for example $15.
-Keep in mind that many Part D plans use tiers, placing different prescription drugs on tiers from 1 to 5.
+A coinsurance is a percentage, for example 20%; a copayment is a dollar amount, for example $15.
+Keep in mind that many Part D plans use tiers, placing different prescription drugs on tiers from 1 to 6.
 Prescription drugs on tier 1 (generics) generally have lower copayments/coinsurance than tier 5 prescription drugs, which are specialty medications.

-The Medicare prices for Medicare Advantage plans include premiums, deductibles, and copayments/coinsurance.
+The costs for Medicare Advantage plans include premiums, deductibles, and copayments/coinsurance.

-- Coinsurance and copayment: You may pay different copayments for different services.
+- Coinsurance or copayment: You may pay different copayments for different services.
 For example, a visit to your primary care doctor could be $10 and a visit to a specialist could be $30.
-You also may pay copayments for other services, such as emergency room visits, ambulance visits, and X-ray services.
+You also may pay copayments for other services, such as emergency room visits, ambulance services, and X-ray services.

 - Out of pocket maximum: Keep in mind that unlike Original Medicare, Medicare Advantage plans have out-of-pocket maximums.
 This amount can differ from plan to plan.